 Who we are

-Our signature is Integrative Music Therapy, meaning we want to find a style of therapy that resonates with you and your history.
+Our signature is Integrative Psychotherapy and Process-Based Music Therapy, meaning we want to find a style of therapy that resonates with you and your history.
 As such, our team are highly-skilled at identifying patterns and features in your life and behaviours that would make you a good candidate for different therapy modalities.

 We work hard at the start to get the best outcomes at the end.